ArunaStorage/documentation/docs/get_started/basic_usage/12_How-To-Search.md

 ## Request access

-API examples to request Access for resources owned by other users.
+API examples of how to request access for resources owned by other users.

 ???
 Abstract "Required permissions"